Summer Catch

 Summer Catch is a 2001 American romantic comedy film directed by Michael Tollin and starring Freddie Prinze Jr., Jessica Biel and Matthew Lillard.
 The film marked Tollin's feature film directorial debut.
 The setting is the Cape Cod Baseball League, but the majority of the film was shot in Southport, North Carolina.
+The film was released on August 31, 2001 by Warner Bros.
+Pictures and grossed $19.7 million against a $17–34 million budget while receiving mostly negative reviews.

 Plot

 Ryan Dunne is a local baseball player who dreams of playing in the Major Leagues.
 He helps his dad with his landscaping business and takes care of Veteran's Field, where his team, the Chatham A's play.

 Ryan, in his dedication to making the pros, has sworn off girls and drinking to avoid distractions.
 This changes when he sees Tenley Parrish, as he and his father are mowing the Parrish family's lawn.

 The next day, the A's have their first game of the season where rival Van Leemer shines pitching a shut-out, while Ryan is told to walk the stands for donations.
 That evening Ryan and Tenley have their first kiss.

 The next night Ryan is pitching in his first game of the season.
 The game goes well for the A's until the last inning when he gives up a grand slam, allowing the other team to win the game.
 He returns home to find his dad drunk and upset about the loss.

 Later, Ryan visits Tenley, where he confides about his rocky relationship with his father and fear of failing as a baseball player.
 The next night, they take a swim in her pool in the rain, falling in love, before being chased off by her dad.

 Ryan is distracted by Tenley and feels a lot of pressure from scouts, family, the Parrish family, and friends.
 Told he's starting for an upcoming big game, Ryan starts well, but comes apart later on.
 The loss causes him to be demoted to the bullpen in a relief position.
 Despite the bad outing, Hugh Alexander, a scout for the Philadelphia Phillies in attendance, shows interest in Ryan.